Josh's secret recipe for the best ever homemade beef burger patties. Perfect for burger night - especially if you put them in homemade hamburger buns!

 - Add mince and mix it all together using your hands.

-- Split the mixture into 4 (or 6 if you prefer smaller burgers) and shape into patties.
-Coat each pattie lightly in flour and place on a baking tray in the freezer for 30 minutes.
+- Split the mixture into 4 (or 6 if you prefer smaller burgers, see notes) and shape into patties.
+Coat each patty lightly in flour and place on a baking tray in the freezer for 30 minutes.
 This helps the patties to hold together better when cooking and makes them much juicier!

 - Heat a tablespoon of olive oil in a frying pan over a medium-high heat and fry the patties until cooked through (about 7-8 minutes each side).